dajimenezriv/full_stack_open_2021_part8/README.md

 We have to configure the server to use [mongoose](https://github.com/dajimenezriv/full_stack_open_2021_part4).

 Explains how to use MongoDB and GraphQL.
 Also with user authentication.

+## Part d) Login and updating the cache

+How to login using GraphQL and setting the token in the header.<br>
+Update cache of Apollo Client.<br>